Foundations of Transaction Fee Mechanism Design: Technical Roadmap

 \ignore{ Next, we argue that user $i$ can change its bid in between $(p_i, 0]$ without affecting the miner revenue.
 Suppose that user $i$'s true value is $p_i$.
 Bidding anywhere in this range gives user $i$ utility $0$, since it is either unconfirmed or confirmed but paying its true value $p_i$.
 If bidding in the range $[p_i, 0]$ }

-\paragraph{Generalizing to randomized TFMs.} At a high level, our earlier impossibility proof for deterministic TFMs use Myerson's Lemma as a blackbox.
+\paragraph{Generalizing to randomized TFMs.} At a high level, our earlier impossibility proof for {\it deterministic} TFMs use Myerson's Lemma as a blackbox.
 Since the TFM is UIC, we argue that the mechanism must fall within the solution space characterized by Myerson's Lemma.
 Our proof then shows that the constraints imposed by Myerson conflict with the requirements of 1-SCP.
-For the randomized case, instead of following the same blueprint, we present an alternative proof that uses Myerson's Lemma (the randomized case) in a slightly non-blackbox manner --- we review Myerson's Lemma generalized to the randomized case in Section~\ref{sec:myerson}.
+We want to generalize the impossibility to even randomized mechanisms, where the inclusion rule, confirmation rule, payment and miner revenue rules are allowed to employ randomness.
+For the randomized case, instead of following the same blueprint as before, we present an alternative proof that uses Myerson's Lemma (the randomized case) in a slightly non-blackbox manner --- we review Myerson's Lemma generalized to the randomized case in Section~\ref{sec:myerson}.
 Below, keep in mind that the notations $p_i(\bfb)$ and $\mu(\bfb)$ can be random variables.

 We first give a slightly incorrect intuition.
-As a thought experiment, imagine that the coalition of the miner and user $i$ forms a ``virtual-user'' $i$.
-Virtual-user $i$ 's true value is $v_i$, i.e., same as user $i$'s true value.
-Virtual-user $i$'s payment is $p_i(\bfb) - \mu(\bfb)$.
-Observe that virtual-user $i$'s true value minus its payment is exactly the coalition's utility in the original TFM.
-Now, imagine a ``virtual auction'' among a set of virtual users, where each virtual user $i$ is the coalition of the miner and the user $i$.
-Each virtual user's strategy space is either overbidding or underbidding.
-Since the original TFM satisfies 1-SCP, it must be that each virtual user does not want to overbid or underbid, i.e., the virtual auction is dominant strategy incentive compatible for each virtual user.
-Now, we can apply Myerson's Lemma to this virtual auction, and argue that each virtual user's payment $p_i(\bfb) - \mu(\bfb)$ must satisfy the unique payment rule stipulated by Myerson's Lemma.
+As a thought experiment, imagine that the coalition of the miner and user $i$ forms a ``meta-user'' $i$.
+Meta-user $i$ 's true value is $v_i$, i.e., same as user $i$'s true value.
+Meta-user $i$'s payment is $p_i(\bfb) - \mu(\bfb)$.
+Observe that meta-user $i$'s true value minus its payment is exactly the coalition's utility in the original TFM.
+Now, imagine a ``meta-auction'' among a set of meta-users, where each meta-user $i$ is the coalition of the miner and the user $i$.
+Each meta-user's strategy space is either overbidding or underbidding.
+Since the original TFM satisfies 1-SCP, it must be that each meta-user does not want to overbid or underbid, i.e., the meta-auction is dominant strategy incentive compatible for each meta-user.
+Now, we can apply Myerson's Lemma to this meta-auction, and argue that each meta-user's payment $p_i(\bfb) - \mu(\bfb)$ must satisfy the unique payment rule stipulated by Myerson's Lemma.
 However, since the original TFM is UIC, it must be that each user's payment $p_i(\bfb)$ also satisfies the unique payment rule stipulated by Myerson's Lemma.
 This gives us $p_i(\bfb) - \mu(\bfb) = p_i(\bfb)$, i.e., $\mu(\bfb) = 0$.